johannah/iclr-2020-workshop/index.md

 ## Announcements

-AI for Earth Sciences will also be joining Tackling Climate Change with ML on the 29th of April for a Climate Science and Adaptation Day between 7am-12.30pm for sessions on Climate Change Adaptability, Emulators and Forecasting, [click here](https://us02web.zoom.us/meeting/register/tZMlcuGhqj0vEtQuHyCKF-IuCaFGH8la7eUR) for zoom registration details and [click here](https://www.climatechange.ai/ICLR2020_workshop#clisciadapt-day) for the schedule.
-You may use our slack channel ai4earth, #askauthor for Q/A
+AI for Earth Sciences will also be joining Tackling Climate Change with ML on the 29th of April for a [Climate Science and Adaptation Day](https://www.climatechange.ai/ICLR2020_workshop#clisciadapt-day) between 7am-12.30pm PDT for sessions on Climate Change Adaptability, Emulators and Forecasting, [click here](https://us02web.zoom.us/meeting/register/tZMlcuGhqj0vEtQuHyCKF-IuCaFGH8la7eUR) for zoom registration details.
+You may use our slack channel ai4earth, #askauthor for Q/A similar to our workshop on April 26th.

 ---
 ## *For those who missed our workshop, you can catch the full recorded webinar, papers & presentations below*